Fantastic Farm Enterprises Mission Statement

-Fantastic Farm Production and Financial Planning Tool Suite
+Fantastic Farm Enterprises Production and Financial Planning Tool Suite

 The Fantastic Farm and Garden Calculator was created by Tracy Sweely as a way to make it easier to plan HeartEye Village CSA Farm in Lafayette, Colorado.
-After a great deal of time spent compiling the data that makes up the Fantastic Farm and Garden Calculator, and seeing what a useful tool it was for planning a vegetable farm, CSA, or garden, we decided to make it and all of our production and financial planning tools available to others via our Grow Your Own CSA program.
-There is a small fee to use the either the stand-alone Fantastic Farm and Garden Calculator or the Grow Your Own CSA tool suite.
+After a great deal of time spent compiling the data that makes up the Fantastic Farm and Garden Calculator, and seeing what a useful tool it was for planning a vegetable farm, CSA, or garden, we decided to make it and all of our production and financial planning tools available to others.
+There is a small fee to use either the stand-alone Fantastic Farm and Garden Calculator or the Grow Your Own CSA tool suite.
 Proceeds are being directed toward research and development for usability upgrades to the Calculator and the entire tool suite.